leesahanders/learn_shinytest2_LisaBranch/README.md

 2. Create the manifest document by running in the console: `rsconnect::writeManifest()`.
 This document defines what will be included in the deployment to the Connect server when called later using the automation we are setting up.

+> If you create your own `manifest.json`, you may need to remove your `.Rprofile`
+> before generating it, or edit the `manifest.json` and remove the `.Rprofile`
+> record from "files".
+>
+> This will be improved in a future version of the GitHub Action

-Creating the automation yaml recipe:
+#### Creating the automation yaml recipe:

 1. Open [`.github/workflows/connect-publish.yaml`](./.github/workflows/connect-publish.yaml) - we'll use this as a starting point and modify it so it fits our project needs.